-(5) the complainant is a person for whose benefit a contract of insurance was taken out or was intended to be taken out with or through the respondent
+(5) the complainant is a person for whose benefit a contract of insurance was taken out or was intended to be taken out with or through the respondent developer to NWIC.
+As I understand it, the premium for the policy was a percentage of the deposit paid by Business G and, of this, some was retained by NWIC and some was paid as commission to SISL.

-Mr B was a beneficiary under a contract of insurance.
+Business G was a beneficiary under a contract of insurance.
 And for the reasons already explained, I am satisfied that the contract of insurance was taken through SISL.
-So I consider that Mr B is an eligible complainant under DISP 2.7.6(5)R.
+So I consider that Business G is an eligible complainant under DISP 2.7.6(5)R.

-It may be that no remuneration was paid directly by Mr B but often insurance brokers are paid commission by the insurer and that is what happened here.
+It may be that no remuneration was paid directly by Business G but often insurance brokers are paid commission by the insurer and that is what happened here.
 SISL was paid commission by the insurer NWIC.
-As stated in the KFD the commission was paid by the developer to NWIC.
-As I understand it, the premium for the policy was a percentage of the deposit paid by Mr B and, of this, some was retained by NWIC and some was paid as commission to SISL.
+As stated in the KFD the commission was paid by the

-In addition, I also consider that Mr B is an eligible complainant under DISP 2.7.6(2)R. It may be that there was no 'retainer' of SISL by Mr B but I am satisfied that he was a potential customer of SISL and therefore an eligible complainant under the DISP rules.
+In addition, I also consider that Business G is an eligible complainant under DISP 2.7.6(2)R. It may be that there was no 'retainer' of SISL by Business G but I am satisfied that it was a potential customer of SISL and therefore an eligible complainant under the DISP rules.